Faster identification of optimal contraction sequences for tensor networks: Reference implementation

 \subsection{Obtaining and compiling}

 }

 A reference implementation of the Netcon algorithm\arXtext{ of \aref{sec:pseudocode}}, written in \MATLAB{} and C++, may be\prtext{ found in the supplemental material associated with this paper \cite{EPAPS}.}\arXtext{ obtained as follows: While viewing the abstract page for this paper on arXiv.org, select ``Download $>$ Other formats'', then ``Download source''.
-Save the download with extension \texttt{.tar.gz}.
+Save the download with extension \texttt{.tar}.
 On expanding the resulting archive, the files comprising an implementation of the algorithm are \texttt{netcon.m} and \texttt{netcon\_nondisj\_cpp.cpp}.} The implementation requires \MATLAB{}~2011a or above, and performance may be enhanced using of a compatible C++ compiler.
-It has been tested under \MATLAB{}~2011a with Apple~XCode~5.0.2 and \MATLAB{}~2012b with Gnu~C++~4.7.2-2ubuntu1. \prtext{The network contraction sequences output by the reference implementation are fully compatible with the tensor network contraction packages \ttt{ncon()} and \ttt{multienv()} of Refs.~\onlinecite{pfeifer2014} and~\onlinecite{evenbly2014} respectively.}
+It has been tested under \MATLAB{}~2011a with Apple~XCode~5.0.2 and \MATLAB{}~2012b with Gnu~C++~4.7.2-2ubuntu1. \prtext{The network contraction sequences output by the reference implementation are fully compatible with the tensor network contraction packages \ttt{ncon()} and \ttt{multienv()} of Refs.~\onlinecite{pfeifer2014} and~\onlinecite{evenbly2014} respectively.}\arXtext{(Note: The arXiv download page states that the source will be packaged in \texttt{.tar.gz} format.
+This is incorrect; the download is packaged in \texttt{.tar} format only.)}

 \arXtext{ The reference implementation comprises a \MATLAB{} function \ttt{netcon()}, contained in the file \ttt{netcon.m}, which may be invoked from the \MATLAB{} command line.
 The performance of this reference implementation may be optionally improved by compiling the C++ component provided in \ttt{netcon\_nondisj\_cpp.cpp}.
 Assuming that an appropriate compiler has been installed and configured using the \MATLAB{} command \ttt{mex~-setup}, the C++ component may be compiled by typing \begin{enumerate} \item[] \ttt{mex netcon\_nondisj\_cpp.cpp} \end{enumerate} at the \MATLAB{} command prompt.